Spaceship Records

-Spaceship Records (also known as Spaceship Entertainment or Spaceship), is a Nigerian based record label founded by recording artist Burna Boy, as a flagship of Spaceship Collective.
-The label was launched in 2015, and is home to recording acts, Nissi, and Burna Boy.
-It also houses producer LeriQ, and Telz.
-Artists formerly signed to the label, include Bnxn.
+Spaceship Records (also known as Spaceship Entertainment or Spaceship), is a Nigerian-based record label founded by recording artist Burna Boy, as a flagship of Spaceship Collective.
+The label was launched in 2015, and is home to recording acts Nissi and Burna Boy.
+It also houses producers LeriQ and Telz.
+Artists formerly signed to the label include Bnxn.

 History

-Spaceship Entertainment, was founded on 18 February 2015 by Burna Boy.
+Spaceship Entertainment was founded on 18 February 2015 by Burna Boy.
 In 2020, it began to operate under the name Spaceship Records.
-The record label, was relaunched under Spaceship Collective, and currently holds the highest share in the company.
+The record label was relaunched under Spaceship Collective, and currently holds the highest share in the company.
 Spaceship was established following Burna Boy's departure from Aristokrat Records, a record label owned by Piriye Isokrari.

 In 2020, Burna Boy signed LeriQ, Nissi, and Telz to Spaceship.
 On 16 April 2020, Burna Boy unveiled the signing of Buju.